jod35/lib-api/README.md

 # Lib API
-A simple REST API for a book manager service
+A simple REST API for a book manager service.
+This source code was written in the making of this [video](https://youtu.be/I8WiIXMDydw)

 ## Prerequisites